RundesBalli/RundesBalli/README.md

 - :game_die::de: [telegram-Zufallbot](https://github.com/RundesBalli/telegram-Zufallbot) - Telegram bot for generation of random numbers and letters. [use it](https://t.me/zufallbot)
 - :camera::uk: [terminal-imager](https://github.com/RundesBalli/terminal-imager) - A PHP script which creates "terminal images" from an inputfile.
 - :printer::uk: [escpos-php-driver](https://github.com/RundesBalli/escpos-php-driver) - A driver for Epson ESC/POS thermal printers written in PHP.
+- :globe_with_meridians::uk: [Server online-status check with reporting to telegram](https://gist.github.com/RundesBalli/4bdcf555c78c17a7b917de31cd7b4df0) - A simple script to check the online-status of a server and send a report via telegram in case of downtime.

 #### :clown_face: Fun projects
 - :pineapple::de: [anti-ananas.club](https://github.com/RundesBalli/anti-ananas.club) - A fun website for pineapple (:de: Ananas) haters! [website](https://anti-ananas.club)